arabog/alx_revisited/Networking-elasticity.md

 scale your EC2 instances automatically, based on demand

 A. Start the Auto Scaling Groups service
-Go to the EC2 Dashboard, and select the Auto Scaling Groups service from the left navigation pane.

 Search for Auto Scaling Group in AWS Console
 Click Create Auto Scaling group btn